webdevupb/webdevupb.github.io.2015/README.md

 WebDev site repository

-WebDev is currently hosted at http://webdev.rosedu.org/ and mirrored at http://webdevupb.github.io/
+The WebDev project is hosted at http://webdevupb.github.io/